Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

 - Collaborate with Design and Marketing teams to constantly enhance the effectiveness of promotions and campaigns .
 - Contribute to team efforts on improving web accessibility and meeting WCAG Level AA standards.
 - Enjoy a creative iterative process in fast-paced work environment.
 - Accurately plan, prioritize and estimate assigned work under constant deadline constraints.
-Manage multiple projects with vary deadlines.
+Manage multiple projects with varying deadlines.

 **UX Designer | Side Project** [job-chat.com](http://job-chat.com/) | 07/2019 - Present